cdlavacudeg/azure-challenge/Azure_Intro/Azure_ML.md

 #### Azure Kubernetes Service

-The task of automating, managing, and interacting with a large number of containers is known as orchestration.
+The task of automating, managing, and interacting with numerous containers is known as orchestration.
 Azure Kubernetes Service is a complete orchestration service for containers with distributed architectures and large volumes of containers.

 ### App Service
-It allows you to quickly build, deploy, and scale enterprise-grade web, mobile, and API apps running on any platform.
-You can meet rigorous performance, scalability, security, and compliance requirements while using a fully managed platform to perform infraestructure maintenance.
+It allows you to quickly build, deploy, and scale enterprise-grade web, mobile and API apps running on any platform.
+You can meet rigorous performance, scalability, security and compliance requirements while using a fully managed platform to perform infraestructure maintenance.
 App Service is a platfor as a service offering

 App Service enables you to build and host web apps, background jobs, mobile back-ends, and RESTful APIs in the programming language of your choice without managing infrastructure.  offers automatic scaling and high availability.
 App Service supports Windows and Linux and enables automated deployments from GitHub, Azure DevOps, or any Git repo to support a continuous deployment model.